-Whilst the Company does not operate under granted patents, the Directors believe that the Company has a significant set of know-how and skills that are unique.
-The Company may face competition from companies in business at present or not yet established that are or will be better funded, staffed or equipped than the Company.
-There is also a risk that the Company's principal target customers (bloodtesting manufacturers) may choose to use alternative antibodies.
+Whilst the Company does not operate under granted patents, the directors believe that the Company has a significant set of know-how and skills that is unique.
+The Company may face competition from companies in business at present or those not yet established that are or will be better funded, staffed or equipped than the Company.
+There is also a risk that the Company's principal target customers (blood-testing machine manufacturers) may choose to use alternative antibodies.
 Competition from any source could adversely affect the Company's ability to generate income.